 This part of our 2021 Minnesota legislative agenda highlights the importance of reconciling state and federal law.

-8. Removal of marijuana & nonsynthetic THC from Schedule I classification in Minnesota
+8. Remove marijuana & THC from Schedule I classification in Minnesota

 This would remove marijuana and natural-THC from Minnesota’s Controlled Substances Act Schedule 1.
 Same language as Sections 1-5 of last year’s HF3639/SF3375.
 After passage, marijuana and natural-THC would no longer be criminal purely due to inclusion in Minnesota’s Schedule 1.
 We could still regulate them, however.

-9. Codify into Statute the Medical Cannabis Program Changes made with the Governor’s Peacetime Emergency
+9. Codify into Statute Medical Cannabis Changes made with the Gov’s Peacetime Emergency